Resources, Self-Care, More

 Here’s what I did a a child: I made art.
 I wrote.
 I cleaned.
 I withdrew into myself and became more perceptive and intuitive.
 I found solace in nature and pets.

 Here’s what I do now: I make art.
 I write.
 I clean.
-I am perceptive and intuitive.
 I find solace in nature and pets and exercise, too.

 All along, I made no effort to hide the fact that my mother was mentally ill.
 People knew.
 Maybe not right away, but they knew.
 I’ve been doing this for over thirty years now.
 My mother’s mental illness is not a secret.
 Because secrets will eat you alive.